swcarpentry-ja/carpentries-coc/topic_folders/workshop_administration/amy_manual.md

 * *List of instructors by time period* will generate a list of all instructors who have taught or will teach a workshop in a given time period and can be downloaded as a CSV file.
 This is especially useful when inviting instructors to discussion sessions.

-* *Workshops over time, Learners over time, Instructors over time* show cumulative numbers of workshops, learners, and instructors from the start of the Carpentries to present day.
+* *Workshops over time, Learners over time, Instructors over time* show cumulative numbers of workshops, learners, and instructors from the start of The Carpentries to present day.

 * *How often instructors have taught* returns a list of all instructors who have taught at least once with the number of workshops they have taught.